-A bachelor's degree in substance abuse counseling, sometimes called a bachelor's degree in addiction studies, should take four years to complete, but will lead to better paying jobs than those with only a 2-year associate degree.
+A 4-year bachelor's degree in substance abuse counseling, sometimes called a bachelor's degree in addiction studies, will lead to better paying jobs than those with only a 2-year associate degree.

 The curriculum expands from the associate's degree program into further methods for identifying substance abuse, as well as intervention, prevention and treatment.
 A bachelor's degree opens up more jobs that involve actual counseling.
 However, many who choose to earn a bachelor's degree route do so in order to prepare for a master's degree program and eventually become a licensed counselor.

 Students in a bachelor's degree program in drug counseling can expect to study:

 - Prevention strategies